|Rewards Rating:||4.2 / 5|

 Also note that the Southwest Premier card offers an annual bonus that can make keeping the card and paying an annual fee well worth it.
 This bonus is worth 6,000 points each year (worth around $96 in airfare, by our valuations), and you receive it on your card member anniversary.

 The Southwest Premier card offers an earning structure that is easy to understand.
-You’ll earn 2 points per dollar on Southwest Airlines purchases plus purchases made with their hotel and rental car partners.
-You also earn 1 point per dollar on everything else you buy.
+You’ll earn 3 points per dollar on Southwest Airlines purchases and with the card’s recent update, 2 points per dollar on local transit, commuting (including rideshare options), internet, cable, phone services and select streaming.
+All of the points you earn from these categories will count towards a Companion Pass®.

 What are Rapid Rewards points worth?

 While point values can vary, Southwest Rapid Rewards points are typically worth 1.6 cents each when you use them to book airfare.